Oxo Tower: Coin Street Community Builders

 Coin Street Community Builders (CSCB) is a social enterprise and development trust which has redeveloped London's South Bank.
 CSCB has reconstructed the surrounding 13 acres into co-operative homes, shops, galleries, restaurants, cafes and bars; a park and riverside walkway; sports facilities; by organising festivals and events; and by providing childcare, family support, learning, and enterprise support programmes.
 Income is generated from a variety of sources including the hire of retail and catering spaces, event spaces, meeting room spaces and conference venue spaces as well as the provision of consultancy services.

 The Bargehouse

-2016 7–9 October, final exhibition Celeste Prize 2016, 8th edition, curated by Ellen Blumenstein (KW Institute for Contemporary Art, Berlin), jurors: Juliana Bardolim, Marc Bembekoff, Sandro Droschl, Chris Fitzpatrick, Martin Germann, Felix Hoffmann, Chiara Ianeselli, Marianna Liosi, Zane Onckule, Barbara Piwowarska, Alya Sebti, Moritz Wesseler.
-23,000 € prizes awarded to winners, Laure Catugier (Video), Jay Harrison (Installation), Markus Hoffmann (Installation), Kal Karim (Photography), Krysia Kordecki (Installation), Flavia Pitis (Painting).
+The Oxo Bargehouse is a gallery and exhibition space within the Oxo Tower Wharf development.
+From 1998 until 2001, The Museum of Collectors was located in this space.

-2022 21–24 July, Evoke Collective Photography Graduate Show, Presented by Arts University Bournemouth.
-Showcasing the next generation of young British artists, including the likes of James Critchlow, Sion Rees, Sam Cashmore and Ed Wrigglesworth, amongst many others.
+As well as featuring iconic artists and exhibitions, the Bargehouse was also featured as a filming location for the American psychological TV thriller You.